 The Program has made substantial gains over the past years in funding a greater diversity of research applicants.
-However, the Office wishes to more actively engage civil society groups through the Program, so that by way of these groups increased public awareness of research findings generated under the Program may be achieved.
-To this end, the Office this year encourages universities and other research groups to develop new partnerships with civil society organizations as part of their proposals.
+The Office wishes to continue to actively engage civil society groups through the Program, so that by way of these groups increased public awareness of research findings generated under the Program may be achieved.
+To this end, the Office this year again encourages universities and other research groups to develop new partnerships with civil society organizations as part of their proposals.
 For example, universities could partner with public education groups, or advocacy associations could partner with research groups.
 Additional points will be allocated to proposals that put forward plans for such partnerships.

 The Contributions Program seeks to advance the creation and translation of new knowledge on emerging issues related to privacy promotion and protection.
 Accordingly, applicants are encouraged to take into account previous projects done or currently being completed under the Contributions Program when developing their proposals, with a view to complementing past work to further advance the development and translation of new knowledge or perspectives.
-A full list of Contributions Program-funded projects since the Program’s inception in 2004 can be accessed here.
+A full list of Contributions Program-funded projects since the Program’s inception in 2004 is available.

 The mandate of the OPC is to oversee compliance with the Personal Information Protection and Electronic Documents Act, Canada’s private sector privacy law.
 Accordingly, only projects that are nationwide in scope and/or application, and are relevant to the federal government’s sphere of jurisdiction will be considered for funding.
 Projects that examine issues or address concerns that are exclusively or predominantly local, provincial or foreign in scope will not be considered for funding.